 - Educational Support: specific support for the educators, learners, and schools, in using the collections to enhance teaching and learning and mathematical appreciation and literacy.

-- Relationships: building up relationships with all other institutions and individuals who are working towards the vision of a more mathematically-literate society.
+- Building a Community: building up relationships with all other institutions and individuals who are working towards the vision of a more mathematically-literate society.

 MUMA provides support to various types of users: